 - Wake up your screen: Tap it or say "Hey Google."

-- Go to Home Control: Swipe down from the top of the screen.
+- Go to Home Control: From the top of the screen, swipe down.

-- Start Photo frame: From the Home screen, swipe right.
+- Start Photo frame: On the Home screen, swipe right.

 Adjust the volume